creiht/cc/vim/.vim/bundle/neocomplete.vim/README.md

 ### Vim for Cygwin:

-In a cygwin environment, Lua interface is supported by default.
+In a cygwin environment, the Lua interface is supported by default.

 If you want to make manually, you also need gcc and make.